himbrian1/hub/README.md

 ### ✧✧ Update Report (06/11/2022 -  3:18 IST)
 - Vulnerability has been `fixed` by me so no worries.
-- This bot doesn't contaims any security related vulnerabilities anymore.
+- This bot doesn't contains any security related vulnerabilities anymore.

 <br>